Alessandro Khadaji - Clan Ventrue

 Alexander of Constantinople (M) – Clan?

-Alyssa Fitz Gilbert (F) – Childe of Vander - Betrothed of Alessandro - Contender to be Ventrue Inner Circle
+Alyssa Fitz Gilbert (F) – Childe of Vander - Betrothed and Sire of Alessandro - Contender to be Ventrue Inner Circle

 Ambrogino Giovanni (M) – Reclusive head of the Giovanni family (Players currently believe this character to be alive).
 Clan Cappadocian (Location Unknown)